nhu92/Mixed-DNA-Project/07-TestKewData.md

 while read line; do python split_exon_extract.py ../hyb_output/kewmix $line ../output_exon_extracted/ 0.5; done < gene_list.txt
 ```

 I found something wrong when we combine all the distance into a single matrix.
+The PCA cobine_distance scripts are problematic too.